Seek and deliver better outcomes every day

 Creator—Did you contribute the main solution or add new elements to the solution that made it work?
 Did you imagine what would work for the customer?
 Did you experiment?

-Peer—Did you contribute by being a sounding board, by listening well, asking the right questions and providing encouragement?
+Peer—Did you contribute by being a sounding board, listening well, asking the right questions and providing encouragement?

 Expert—Did you provide technical expertise that was important to realising the idea?